 This has always been a view of mine, and finally I’m putting it on paper, well the internet.

 I remember as a kid, playing my first video game when I was 5 years old and mastering it the best I could while hearing constantly from my mother to go outside and play.
-Here it is now, 25 years later and I’m still inside, playing video games, and trying to obtain platinums.
+Here it is now, 25 years later, buying gaming accounts from aussyelo, playing only the best games, and always on the lookout for a new ones on ethershock.
 With the case being heard in the Supreme Court about the proposed law in California to restrict game sales to minors, just shows the obstructed vision people have about video games.
 There is already a system in place to stop the sale.
 Its called the ESRB.
 Just enforce the system!
 There is no reason to waste our tax dollars and time!
 Now this isn’t going to be an article on the case but rather on the general topic of video games and what they are now.

 In my humble opinion video games for the most part are no longer for kids.
 Back in time when Mario Bros. and Duck Hunt were the games of choice, video games were geared towards kids.
 But today, games like “Alice, The Madness Returns, Call of Duty, and Duke Nukem Forever”, games are geared towards adults.
 Even with a game like “Duke Nukem Forever,” while most of the appeal of the game was the nostalgic factor from playing the game as kids, but even back then the game was adult themed.
 I am a father now and I would never dream of letting my daughter play an M rated game until she reaches an acceptable age.
 I barely even let her sit in the same room as me while I’m playing certain games.